HMB Powder (hydroxymethylbutyrate, prevents muscle loss) 227g per bottle - 113 servings

-First of all, it sounds intuitive, commonsensical.
+First of all, it sounds intuitive and commonsensical.
 The fat on your food looks like the fat on your body.
 And let's be clear on this: there's a lot of fat in food besides the stuff you can actually see.
-Bur the fat you can see?
-Well, visible far on food has that same squishiness, that same formless ness, that same unappealing quality as the fat on your waist.
+But the fat you can see?
+Well, visible far-on food has that same squishiness, that same formlessness, that same unappealing quality as the fat on your waist.
 So the translation between diet and waistline seems to make sense.

 Scientifically, meanwhile, the rationale for why fat would make you fat

 reduces to simple arithmetic.
 A gram of fat contains roughly 9 calories, That's more than twice the calories of a gram of protein or carbohydrate.
 Plus, fat has the lowest thermic effect of the three macronutrients.
 It takes the least amount of energy to digest and process in your body.

 In other words, far is pretty much designed for quick and easy

 storage.
 Quick and easy and ugly storage.

 Furthermore, fat has been linked to heart disease, stroke, obesity and just about every other plague of modern life, including the shrinking